 Today's report from the @IPCC_CH shows that we cannot afford further delay.
 The science has been certain for decades, but the latest report makes it abundantly clear – the climate crisis is not only here, it is growing increasingly severe.— Special Presidential Envoy John Kerry (@ClimateEnvoy) August 9, 2021

-Sahar Fatima can be reached at email@example.com Follow her on Twitter @sahar_fatima.
-Milton J. Valencia can be reached at firstname.lastname@example.org.
-Follow him on Twitter @miltonvalencia and on Instagram @miltonvalencia617.
+Sahar Fatima can be reached at firstname.lastname@example.org Follow her @sahar_fatima.
+Milton J. Valencia can be reached at email@example.com.
+Follow him @miltonvalencia and on Instagram @miltonvalencia617.
 Stephanie Ebbert can be reached at Stephanie.Ebbert@globe.com.
-Follow her on Twitter @StephanieEbbert.
+Follow her @StephanieEbbert.